ropensci-archive/roweb2/content/blog/2018-05-10-onboarding-social-weather.md

 | replicates issue                                                                                                                                                                                                                                                  |  -0.7071068|
 | visualization issue                                                                                                                                                                                                                                               |  -0.7071068|

-It seems that negative lines are mostly people trying discussing bugs and problems in code, and GitHub issues, and trying to solve them.
+It seems that negative lines are mostly people discussing bugs and problems in code, and GitHub issues, and trying to solve them.
 The kind of negative lines we’re happy to see in our process, since once solved, they mean the software got more robust!

 Last but not least, I mentioned our using particular cases as examples of how happy everyone seems to be in the process.
 To find such examples,